HandsOnDataViz/book/docs/HandsOnDataViz.md

 learn [how to embed an interactive chart on your website in Chapter 10](embed.html).

 But Google Sheets also has limitations.
-First, there is no easy way to cite or link to your source data inside a Google Sheets chart, so you will need to add this key information to the text of a web page that contains your embedded interactive chart.
+First, while you can enter textual source notes in a chart subtitle, there is no easy way to place a clickable link to your source data inside a Google Sheets chart, so you will need to add source details or links in a web page that contains your embedded interactive chart.
 Second, you cannot add text annotations or highlight specific items inside your charts.
 Finally, you are limited in customizing your chart design, especially tooltips when hovering over data visualizations.
 If Google Sheets does not meet your needs, refer back to Table <a href="#tab:chart-types">7.1</a> for other tools and tutorials, such as [Datawrapper](chart-datawrapper.html), [Tableau Public](chart-tableau.html), and [Chart.js and Highcharts code templates](chartcode.html).

 In the next two sections, we’ll review the most appropriate cases to use